pixelmatix/SmartMatrix/README.md

   * Extensive testing on Teensy code in this branch
     - The Teensy portion of the library should work identical to how it did before, but the code has been extensively refactored.
 There may be some errors.
     - There is a new APA102 driver using SmartMatrix Library to get pseudo-13-bit color out of the normally 8-bit per color APA102 LEDs.
 See FastLED_Panel_Plus_APA example
+  * Scrolling text speed is maximum one pixel shift per frame, which is quite slow with slow calculation framerates - need to allow scrolling text more than once per frame?

 ### Hardware